wormell/apollonian/README.md

          Width of bound: 1.4e-130
 ```

-NB: this code is designed to be run in parallel (and the `addprocs` line in both code files tries to fill your CPU up with processes).
-If you don't want the overheads of that, remove all the distributed wrapping around the code.
+NB: this code is designed to be heavy duty: run in `BigFloat`, and in parallel (and the `addprocs` line in both code files tries to fill your CPU up with processes).
+If you want to use other kinds of float, change `const TYPE =` to something involving your favoured float type.
+If you don't want the overheads of parallelisation, remove all the distributed wrapping around the code.

 If you use this, of course please cite our paper: https://arxiv.org/abs/2406.04922 (and let us know if you get any better results).